JayNightmare/KU-Javadoc-Generator/README.md

 # Kingston University (KU) Javadoc – VS Code Extension

-KU Javadoc is a Visual Studio Code extension that generates Javadoc comments for Java files using an AI model hosted by [Groq](https://groq.com/).
+KU Javadoc is a Visual Studio Code extension that generates Javadoc comments for Java files using an AI model.

-Right–click any `.java` file in VS Code, choose **“Generate Javadoc for File”**, and the extension will:
+Right–click any `.java` file (or press the icon on the toolbar), choose **"Generate Javadoc for File"**, and the extension will:

 1. Send the file contents to an AI model.
 2. Insert appropriate Javadoc comments into the code.